People wanting to buy a new home in California may soon face an additional upfront expense: solar panels that will reduce energy use.

-The panels could become a requirement if the California Energy Commission votes Wednesday to adopt new energy efficiency standards.
+The California Energy Commission voted unanimously on Wednesday to adopt new energy efficiency standards, which would make the panels a requirement.

 The standards will benefit homeowners' wallets and the environment, according to the CEC.